ferrous-systems/embedded-trainings-2020/embedded-workshop-book/src/uarte-implementation.md

 <!-- Solution Code Snippet -->
 ### Step 4: Bring up the peripheral in the `fn init()`

-Take a closer look at the definition of the `uarte::Pins` struct.
-Import the types of the pin configuration that you don't have yet.
-Note, that the third and fourth pin are each wrapped in an `Option`.
+Take a closer look at the definition of the `uarte::Pins` struct in the `nrf-hal`.
+Compare the pin type configurations with the ones you have already imported in `lib.rs`.
+Add the ones you're missing.

 Create an instance of this struct in `fn init()` with the appropriate pins and configurations.
 Set the output pin's level to `Level::High`.
+Note, that the third and fourth pin are each wrapped in an `Option`.

 Create an interface to the UARTE1 instance with `uarte::Uarte::new(...)` that you bind to a variable.
 This instantiating method takes four arguments:
 * The `UARTE1` instance can be found in the `periph` variable.